anistor86/ClusteredWebServiceCF/README.md

 4. Wait for the stack to complete and check the outputs for important information such as the load balancer DNS name.
 5. Wait for the ec2 instances to be initialized and with `status check` -> `2/2 checks passed`
 6. `curl` the `LoadBalancerDNS` provided in the Stack output

-- Currently set to work for the following regions: `eu-west-1`, `eu-west-2`, `us-east-1`, `us-west-1` (Edit the `RegionAMI` mapping accordingly with new regions and related AMIs, edit also the `AvailabilityZoneSubnets` mapping to use this stack in different regions).

 ## Notes